DSA-Marathon/DSA_Marathon/Time_and_Space_Complexity/Questions.md

   return count;
 }
 ```
+O(nlogn) since in first loop its decreasing logarithmically and in second loop increasing linearly.

 ## Question 3
 _What is the time complexity of the below function?_

 ```
 void fun(int n, int arr[])
 {